shahzaibkhalid/shaizei/README.md

 ## Scaffolding a new App

+### React-JavaScript

 In order to generate a React-JavaScript app, named as `my-demo-app`, run the following command:

 ```shell
 shaizei new my-demo-app
 ```

+If you want to look into the application that will be created by this command, take a look at [shaizei-starter-javascript](https://github.com/shahzaibkhalid/shaizei-starter-javascript).

+### React-TypeScript

 In order to generate a React-TypeScript app, named as `my-demo-app`, run the following command:

 ```shell
 shaizei new my-demo-app --typescript
 ```

+If you want to look into the application that will be created by this command, take a look at [shaizei-starter-typescript](https://github.com/shahzaibkhalid/shaizei-starter-typescript).

 This will generate a new application for you in current directory.